SwiftcordApp/Swiftcord/README.md

 ## Open Source
 Swiftcord is under heavy development and is not currently accepting external contributions.
 Source code will be made available following public release.

+> Note: Looking for the legacy codebase?
+It's archived at the `main` branch.